-"Portfolio" means "body of work submitted for the Degree of DPerf, including any assessed performances".
+"portfolio" means "body of work submitted for the Degree of DPerf, including any assessed performances".

-- The Senatus Academicus may admit as candidates for the degree of DPerf persons who have been admitted as research students of the University and who have been recommended to register as DPerf students by the Dean of Faculty.
-In exceptional circumstances the Senatus Academicus may admit as a candidate for the degree of DPerf a student who can satisfy the Dean of Faculty that (s)he already has adequate qualifications and for whom a supervisor can be appointed. - 2.
+- 1. The Senatus Academicus may admit as candidates for the degree of DPerf persons who have been admitted as research students of the University and who have been recommended to register as DPerf students by the Assistant Vice-Principal (Provost).
+In exceptional circumstances the Senatus Academicus may admit as a candidate for the degree of DPerf a student who can satisfy the Assistant Vice-Principal (Provost) that (s)he already has adequate qualifications and for whom a supervisor can be appointed. - 2.
 A DPerf student shall matriculate on payment of the appropriate fee each year.

 III.
-Full-time and Part-time Study
+Full-time and part-time study

-1. Candidates in full-time employment may only register as full-time students where there is written confirmation from the employer that a candidate will have sufficient time to dedicate to their studies, for instance where the DPerf is part of the candidate's professional development.
+Candidates in full-time employment may only register as full-time students where there is written confirmation from the employer that a candidate will have sufficient time to dedicate to their studies, for instance where the DPerf is part of the candidate's professional development.

 IV.
-Duration and Place of Study
+Duration and place of study